-After UPS and FedEx deliver a package, changes may be applied to your invoice to make the rates different than what you were originally quoted.
+After UPS and FedEx deliver a package, changes may be applied to your invoice that make the rates different than what you were originally quoted.

 These can include any of the following reasons:

 - The quote was for a commercial address, but the driver determined the destination was a residential address.
 See more here.

 - The entered order weight differed from the weight the driver recorded.